rafaeleufrasio/lightning/docs/source/inputs/configuration.rst

         accordingly.

 ``DTIME_SF`` : int, float, or double scalar
-    The time step used for interpolating the SPS models into the age bins in units of :math:`{\rm yr}`.
+    The time step used for interpolating the SSP models into the age bins in units of :math:`{\rm yr}`.

     .. warning::